Robert Ellison (Roman Catholic bishop)

-Robert Patrick Ellison B.Sc., S.T.L., C.S.Sp. (born 12 February 1942) is the Roman Catholic Bishop Emeritus of the Diocese of Banjul, Gambia.
-He was born in Dublin, County Dublin, Ireland.
+Robert Patrick Ellison (12 February 1942 – 22 February 2024) was an Irish Roman Catholic prelate who was Bishop Emeritus of the Diocese of Banjul, Gambia.

+Biography

-He went to Blackrock College secondary school, and earned a Science Degree from University College Dublin., following which he went to Rome to study theology at Gregorian University and in 1970 was awarded an STL in dogma.
+Robert Patrick Ellison was born in Dublin, County Dublin, Ireland.
+He went to Blackrock College secondary school, and earned a Science Degree from University College Dublin, following which he went to Rome to study theology at Gregorian University and in 1970 was awarded an STL in dogma.
 After three years in Gambia he returned to study at the Pontifical Institute of Arab and Islamic Studies in Rome.

 He was ordained a priest on 6 July 1969, for the Congregation of the Holy Spirit.

-On 25 February 2006 he was appointed Bishop of the Diocese of Banjul.
+On 25 February 2006, he was appointed Bishop of the Diocese of Banjul.
 He was ordained a bishop on 14 May 2006.
-The Principal Consecrator was Bishop Michael J. Cleary, C. S. Sp.; his Principal Co-Consecrators were Bishop George Sagna, C. S. Sp., and Bishop George Biguzzi, S. X., the bishop of the Diocese of Makeni.
+The Principal Consecrator was Bishop Michael J. Cleary.
 Pope Francis accepted his canonical resignation on 30 November 2017.

+Ellison died at Kimmage Manor, Dublin, on 22 February 2024, at the age of 82.